Illinois' first all-women honor flight takes off from Midway

 They will participate in a day-long all-expense-paid trip to Washington to visit monuments.

-The group includes World War II, Korea and Vietnam veterans.
+The group includes World War II, Korea and Vietnam veterans, ranging in age from 63 to 104.

 Rochelle Crump is a Vietnam vet.
 She helped organize this.